 |WARNING||A generic type to signify a warning in the unit.|

-Note: See this reference page for additional details.
+See this reference page for additional details on notification types.

 Users may export analyzed data via one the sub-commands in the File, Export menu entries:

 - Export all binary units to multiple files on disk

 - Export the active fragment to raw text or html (with coloration similar to JEB's text views).
 Make sure to focus a code view or a decompiled code view before attempting to run this command.

 This command is accessible via the File, Export menu entry.